reprogrammer/faq/_posts/2013-09-13-how-can-i-change-the-text-editor-used-by-git.md

 ---
 layout: post-layout
-title: How do I change the text editor used by Git?
+title: How can I change the text editor used by Git?
 tags:
 - git
 ---